 Food in China

-Food in China can be very tricky subject especially if you have a fussy person in our family as we do.
+Food in China can be a very tricky subject especially if you have a fussy person in your family as we do.
 We have gone pretty well so far I think.
 Most people expect to have a lot of fried rice (although you can get an amazing one here), sweet and sour pork or honey chicken when they visit China but unfortunately, they are a very western way of cooking.
 You will find these in larger tourist cities in China like Beijing though although slightly different.

+Anyone who is planning a trip to China definitely wants to sample the food!
 Street food in China is a great way to see how the locals do it and have some amazing food.
 Some of the best meals we have had have been in a tiny little shop or from a little stall on the side of the road.

 Many street food vendors will not have a menu on display or in English but if you have time stop, watch and see what they make.
 We found some real gems doing this in the Muslim Quarter in Xian.
 A great way to see if they make good food is a line up out the front of their shop.